14paxton/JobPrep/README.md

     Created an async search and load function that prevented whole table from re-rendering

--   Created a customized date range picker that worked with the advanced search form I created
+-   Created a customized date range picker in react that worked with the advanced search form I created

 -   Used Java to create custom HTTP builder service to use a bit stream